alecorodri/alecorodri/README.md

 </h1>

-## I'm engineer system student at CUJAE 💚, I also love the development of mobile applications, desing and tech world 👨🏻‍💻
+## I'm systems engineering student at CUJAE 💚, I also love the development of mobile applications, desing and tech world 👨🏻‍💻

 ## Learning technologies like [Odoo](https://www.odoo.com/es_ES)  and [Vue.js](https://vuejs.org) 🌱